LASER Course Details

 If you are interested in finding out more about how the LASER Programme could benefit your school or educational organisation, please contact our office.
 Courses are provided on an individualised, opt-in basis, such that interested parties may apply to be considered, pending a consultation with the training team and analysis of sustainability.

 We seek to implement training 'systems' rather than deliver one-off training to schools, which means that successful applicants for the LASER programme will already have in place philosophies and practice which compliment a low arousal approach to inclusive pedagogy.
-In schools where there is more resistance from staff teams and management regarding our training philosophies, we may suggest undergoing preliminary 'Studio 3 Educational Training' prior to the delivery of the LASER Programme.
+In schools where there may be significant culture change required, we may suggest that key members of staff undergo preliminary training in low arousal approaches prior to the delivery of the LASER Programme.

 In order to evaluate the extent of each individual schools' training needs, we have developed a short questionnaire to help determine the nature and urgency of your school's requirements.
 Please fill out the form below and attach the completed version in an introductory email to , where your request will be processed by our training team.